huangsvengood/WavDocs/docs/FAQ/first_time_setup.md

 		<img class="boxshadow" src="/images/app009.png">
 		</div>

 		7 .
-After the connection is successful,click the return button on your phone to __return to the main page__, and __click the card on the main page__.(Like the example below.)
+After the connection is successful,click the return button on your phone to __return to the main page__, and __Click "Local Connected" to enter the initial configuration.__.(Like the example below.)

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/app010.png">